oc-courses/intro-git-github/README.md

 ## Remind

 For creating a new branch and after work on it, you can also do this:
-	1. Create the branch :`git branch branch-name`
+1. Create the branch :`git branch branch-name`G
 2. Work on the branc: `git checkout branch-name`